Jean's Bible Study Topics of the New Testament

 Rom 3-1,2

-· (4e) Responsible to advocate God’s cause Ø Being accountable in your stewardship – I think the nation of Israel never did know what their true ministry was to the world.
-They frankly believed they had no obligation to the world at all; in fact, they did what they could to avoid it.
-They considered the gentiles dogs, which I can understand in part, based on some of the teachings of the Old Testament.
-However, they never saw the big picture, how God intended to use them as the seed of His kingdom.
-He made them stewards of the old covenant.
-A steward is someone who is apportioned responsibility for judiciously handling the accounts of someone else’s business.
-This Israel did not do, but possessively laid claims to the Old Covenant’s intent, which was to pave the way for redemption of the whole world.
-They saw no application of it to the gentiles (the rest of the world), but believed it was meant for the nation of Israel only.
-For this reason, they missed their messiah when He came and lost their stewardship of the New Covenant that Christ would have happily given them.
-The Bible paints a picture of Israel being the center of the world, when God finally establishes His kingdom on the earth after making all things new.
-Essentially, God will restore Israel in all of her glory even more than she would have, had she been faithful.
-Israel possessed and lost more than any nation, and will again obtain perhaps more than they would have gained by receiving the heavenly city New Jerusalem.
-This is the justice and righteousness of God to turn the curse of Israel's unbelief in their own messiah into a blessing for the whole world forever.
+(4e) Responsibility >> Advocate God’s cause >> Being accountable in your stewardship – The nation of Israel never understood their true ministry, thinking they had no obligation to the world at all, considering the gentiles dogs, which is understandable in part, based on some of the teachings of the Old Testament.
+They never saw the big picture, how God made them stewards of the old covenant.
+A steward is someone who is apportioned responsibility for handling the accounts of another person, but Israel laid claim to the Old Covenant thinking God was meant for them only, as though He didn't care about the rest of the world, and for this reason they missed their messiah when He came to give His life's blood for the sins of mankind.
+They lost their stewardship of the New Covenant that Christ would have happily given to them.
+The Bible paints a picture of Israel being the center of the world when God finally establishes His kingdom on the earth, and restores Israel in all her glory.
+Israel possessed and lost and then regained more than any other nation, and will increase more at the end of the age than they had throughout the ages in spite of being unfaithful.
+This is the justice of God to turn their unbelief into a blessing for the world (Rom 11-15,16).

-· (190h) Die to self (Process of substitution) Ø Separation from the old man Ø Circumcision Ø Circumcision is a sign of obedience Ø Circumcision is a sign of believing -- Note that the heading for this topic says that circumcision is a sign of obedience, then it says that it is a sign of believing.
+(190h) Die to self (Process of substitution) >> Separation from the old man >> Circumcision >> Circumcision is a sign of obedience >> Circumcision is a sign of believing -- Circumcision is a sign of obedience, and it is also a sign of believing.
 So which one is it, a sign of Obedience or of Believing?
-It is both, because they are one and the same thing, according to the biblically sound saying, 'those who believe obey, and those who obey believe.'
+It is both, because they are one and the same.
+'Those who believe obey, and those who obey believe.'

 Rom 3,3-9

-· (17d) Sin Ø Judging in the flesh Ø Accusing God and others of sin – When verse 8 says, "Let us do evil that good may come," it is referring to abusing Rom 5-20, which says, "Where sin increased, grace abounded all the more."
-They rationalize that they can control the grace of God, like controlling the flow of water from a spigot.
-All they have to do is sin and they instantly have more grace dumped on them.
-This was great theology to them, especially since sinning is already a favorite pastime of someone who would concoct such a beastly doctrine; but Paul met them off at the pass when he made the comment, "Their condemnation is just," suggesting that God knows when we are manipulating His grace, and not to be surprised when the consequences of our sin greet us instead of His grace and mercy.
+(17d) Sin >> Judging in the flesh >> Accusing God and others of sin The people of Paul’s day brought up the invalid suggestion that maybe God is evil.
+When verse 8 says, "Let us do evil that good may come," it is referring to abusing Rom 5-20, "Where sin increased, grace abounded all the more."
+They rationalize that they can control the grace of God through sin, but this is cheap theology for those whose favorite pastime is sinning.
+"Their condemnation is just."
+God knows when we are trying to manipulate His grace; therefore, we should not be surprised when the consequences of our sin greet us instead of His grace and mercy.
+God cannot be evil, otherwise how could He judge the world?

-· (63g) Paradox Ø Anomalies Ø Sarcasm Ø Be pretentious Ø Pretending to be stupid
+(63g) Paradox >> Anomalies >> Sarcasm >> Be pretentious >> Pretending to be stupid

 Rom 3,3-8

-· (16i) Sin Ø Continuing in sin to avoid the light Ø Deny the truth
+(16i) Sin >> Continuing in sin to avoid the light >> Deny the truth

-· (176k) Works of the devil Ø The religion of witchcraft Ø False doctrine Ø Extremes Ø Truth is never found in your thinking on either extreme of any subject
+(176k) Works of the devil >> The religion of witchcraft >> False doctrine >> Extremes >> Truth is never found in your thinking on either extreme of any subject

-· (200j) Denying Christ Ø Excuses for rejecting Christ Ø Using irresponsibility as an excuse to reject God Ø Using your sinful nature as an excuse to sin
+(200j) Denying Christ >> Excuses for rejecting Christ >> Using irresponsibility as an excuse to reject God >> Using your sinful nature as an excuse to sin

 Rom 3,3-6

-· (102j) Thy kingdom come Ø Faithfulness (Loyalty) Ø Consistency Ø Loyalty
+(102j) Thy kingdom come >> Faithfulness (Loyalty) >> Consistency >> Loyalty

 Rom 3,4-20

-· (16b) Sin Ø Man’s evil nature is the enemy of God -- These verses go with verse 23.
-The book of Romans is a major source for our understanding the gospel and how everything ties together with everything else, acting as the hub of a wheel.
-Paul here in chapter three first shows us our need to be saved before he goes on to describe what Jesus did for us to provide the way of salvation.
-Paul suggests that we need to be saved because we are evil, not because we did anything wrong.
-We were born with an evil nature; we are not evil because we do wrong; we do wrong because we are evil.
+(16b) Sin >> Man’s nature is instinctively evil >> Man is an enemy of God -- These verses go with verse 23.
+The book of Romans is a major help in understanding the gospel, showing how everything ties together.
+Paul here in chapter three first reveals our need to be saved before he goes on to describe what Jesus did to provide the way of salvation.
+Paul suggests that we need to be saved because we are evil, not that we did anything wrong but that we were born in sin and thus we have an evil nature through no fault of our own.
+Yet, we still need to repent and be forgiven.
+There is an old adage that goes like this: We're not sinners because we sin; we sin because we're sinners.

 Rom 3-4

-· (107f) Thy kingdom come Ø Truth of the trinity Ø Father is truth
+(107f) Thy kingdom come >> Faith >> Hearing From God >> Truth of the trinity >> Father is truth

 Rom 3,5-8

-· (18f) Sin Ø False Judgment lacks evidence Ø Accusing God -- There are some who frankly don't believe in God's righteous justice, but view Him as some kind of monstrously cruel, wicked person pitching problems at us to see what we will do with them, and then sending us to hell if we don't respond appropriately to His hardships.
-The problem with this theology is that it is not the result of hours of study in the word of God, nor of weighing the vast ocean of Scripture that speaks kindly to us about the gracious side of God, for example the benevolent words contained within this very chapter!
-This theology is the result of one more person reading into the word of God his own twisted reasoning.
-There are already enough people who are willing to read their own ideas into the Scriptures, and not enough willing saints dedicating their lives to understand the words printed on the ancient manuscripts, thoughts so ethereal that no man could possibly dream them up without help from above.
-But these men speak arrogant words of blasphemy against the very person of God, and then walk away seemingly unharmed, leaving the hearers wrestling needlessly with their faith.
-They are discomforting, tumultuous souls, tortured in their minds, whose theology will apply to them only, because they would not believe the truth so as to be saved.
+(18f) Sin >> False Judgment lacks evidence >> Accusing God -- There are some who frankly don't believe in God's justice, but view Him as a monster and depicting Him as pitching problems at us to see what we will do, and then sending us to hell if we don't respond appropriately to His hardships.
+The problem with this theology is that it is not the result of hours of study in the word of God, nor of weighing the vast ocean of Scripture that speaks kindly to us about the gracious side of God.
+This theology results from someone reading his own twisted reasoning into the Scriptures.
+There are enough people who read their own ideas into the Bible, and not enough willing souls dedicated to understanding the words printed on the ancient manuscripts, thoughts so ethereal that no fleshly man could improve them, but these speak arrogant words of blasphemy against the very person and nature of God, discomforting, tumultuous souls, tortured in their minds, leaving the hearers to wrestle with their faith in shambles.

-· (58c) Paradox Ø Opposites Ø Light of the truth is more brilliant around deception
+(58c) Paradox >> Opposites >> Light of the truth is more brilliant around darkness

-· (179c) Works of the devil Ø The religion of witchcraft Ø Hypocrisy Ø Jesus rebukes the Pharisees Ø The world runs into the church to escape God’s judgment
+(179c) Works of the devil >> The religion of witchcraft >> Hypocrisy >> Jesus rebukes the Pharisees >> The world runs into the Church to escape God’s judgment

 Rom 3-5,6

-· (41a) Judgment Ø God glorifies Himself by being the judge of all -- Paul is asking, 'Why isn't God unrighteous because of my unrighteousness that proves His righteousness'?
-This is more of man's twisted reasoning.
-In modern terms it's a question like this, 'How can you use a dirty rag to clean your car; wouldn't the dirt on the rag transfer to the car and make it dirtier'?
-Paul must have had arguments like this with a few people along his journeys to include it in his letter to the Romans.
+(41a) Judgment >> God glorifies Himself as the judge of all -- Paul is asking, 'Why does God still find fault with me after my unrighteousness proves His righteousness'?
+In modern terms the question goes like this, 'How can you use a dirty rag to clean your car?'
+Paul must have frequently had arguments like this with people to include it in his letter to the Romans.
 The question should sound more like this, 'Why do you throw a dirty rag into the washing machine'?
-We all know the answer to that question; now it makes sense.
-The dirty rag proves the power and usefulness of your washing machine.
-If you put only clean clothes in the machine and they came out clean, it wouldn't make sense and you would never know if it actually works.
-Our dirty clothes proves that our washing machine works, just as our sin proves that the blood of Jesus can wash us of our sin.
+The dirty rag proves the usefulness of your washing machine.
+If you put only clean clothes in the machine and they came out clean, it wouldn't prove anything.
+In the same way, our sins prove that the blood of Jesus can wash away our sin.

 Rom 3-5

-· (244i) Kingdom of God Ø Spirit realm imposed on the natural realm Ø Literal manifestations Ø Literal manifestation of God’s word Ø Manifesting the righteousness of His kingdom -- This verse goes with verses 25&26
+(244i) Kingdom of God >> Spirit realm imposed on the natural realm >> Literal manifestations >> Literal manifestation of God’s word >> Manifesting the righteousness of His kingdom -- This verse goes with verses 25&26

 Rom 3-7,8

-· (195d) Denying Christ Ø Man exercises his will against God Ø Idolatry Ø Serving two masters Ø You cannot serve righteousness and sin together
+(195d) Denying Christ >> Man exercises his will against God >> Idolatry >> Serving two masters >> You cannot serve righteousness and sin together

 Rom 3-8

-· (27c) Consequences of sin Ø Condoning evil can bring a curse on your life -- See verses 5 & 6 for commentary.
-Sometimes we get a little too liberal with the grace of God and start practicing sin under the premise that God will forgive us.
-While that is true, there is a motive of abuse at work in this mindset by which God is not glorified.
-This is not the direction that God is leading us.
-Going back to the washing machine analogy, your clothes get dirty enough through the activities of everyday life; we don't need to rub them in the dirt to see if our machine can take on the challenge.
-Remember, there is some dirt that your machine can't get out that we call stains.
-While God will completely wash us of all sin and stains before entering His divine kingdom, we must live with the stains until that time.
-The question is, do you want to live with stains?
-The stains to which I am referring are things such as mental and psychological maladies, as well as spiritual strongholds and maybe physical limitations.
+(27c) Sin >> Consequences of sin >> Condoning evil can bring a curse on your life Sometimes we get a little too liberal with the grace of God and start practicing sin under the premise that God will forgive us.
+While God is forgiving, there is a motive of abuse at work in this mindset by which God is not glorified.
+Going back to the washing machine analogy, our clothes get dirty enough through the activities of everyday life that we don't need to rub them in the dirt to see if the machine can take out the stains we cause, for there are some stains the machine can't erase.
+God will completely wash us of all sin before entering His heavenly kingdom, cleansing us from some of the toughest stains, but until then we must live with the brethren in this life, and our stains are an eyesore to them.

 Rom 3,9-18